-- 4.2.1 Food-preparation procedures should be simplified, pre-packaged food should be provided, and cold meal and edible ice cubes should be canceled. - 4.2.2 Lavatory should be cleaned and disinfected once every 2 hours (or after being used 10 times) during flight, and after disinfection, hands should be timely cleaned and disinfected. - 4.2.3 Isolation area as per item 8.3.4 for handling possible in-flight emergencies, and the rear lavatory on the right side should be designated for the exclusive use by those who are experiencing signs and symbtoms of illness during flight.
+4.2.1 Food-preparation procedures should be simplified, pre-packaged food should be provided, and cold meal and edible ice cubes should be canceled.

+4.2.2 Lavatory should be cleaned and disinfected once every 2 hours (or after being used 10 times) during flight, and after disinfection, hands should be timely cleaned and disinfected .

+4.2.3 Quarantine area as per item 8.3.4 for handling possible in-flight emergencies, and the rear lavatory on the right side should be designated for the exclusive use by those under quarantine